The story behind Initialling

 - Typically, if you've been sent a document to initial, it will have a signature field in, too.
 See the article on Signing a document for more a detailed guide on how to access and sign documents.

 In this case, the document originator has opted to put an initial field on each page.
-There are also text fields and a signature field on page four of the document, so you will be instructed to first fill in all open text fields, then initial each page and, finally, digitally sign the document.
+There is also a signature field on the last page of the document.
+If there were other mandatory text fields, you would be instructed to first fill in all open text fields, then initial each page and, finally, digitally sign the document.

 - To initial the pages, click on the INI block (the Initial field).
 The document originator can place this anywhere on the document.
 In this case, it has been placed on the bottom-right corner of each page.